Akhileshkumar-12/marks-management-system/README.md

 6. [MySQL](https://www.mysql.com)

 ## Features
-Allows faculty/admin to store and manage marks of students in a database.
-While allowing students to view their marks as well.
+1. Admin Student accounts by the Admin.
+2. Add and managing marks of students by Admin.
+3. Viewing a compiled reportcard by the Student.

 ## Setup in local machine